-With a hybrid application package, you can register the included applications in Tizen Store and install, upgrade, and uninstall them using the single hybrid package.
+With a hybrid application package, you can register the included applications in the official site for Tizen applications and install, upgrade, and uninstall them using the single hybrid package.
 When a hybrid application package is installed, the Web application is installed by the Web installer, followed by the native installer installing native service applications.

 A hybrid application package is very useful to Web applications that need background processing or monitoring.
 A native service application does not have a UI and can be run in the background.

 The Web application and native service applications within a hybrid application package share the same package ID and data folder.
 Sharing application data between them is easy.
 Many useful inter-application APIs, such as Message Port (in mobile, wearable, and TV applications) and AppControl (in mobile, wearable, and TV applications), can be used in a hybrid application package.

 For more information on hybrid applications and their package structure, see Hybrid Web App sample (in mobile and wearable applications), Hybrid Service sample, and Hybrid Application Package.

 Certifying and Publishing the Application